-Rank Points PIF# Entity NPDES# Population Project Description EPA Cat.
-Requested Phase(s) Total Project Cost Disadv % Green Type GPR Related PIF 129 20 15752 Graford TX0104752 730 The wastewater treatment plant has multiple violations as a result of the inflow and infiltration caused by defective manholes.
+Rank Points PIF # Entity NPDES # Population Project Description EPA Cat.
+Requested Phase(s) Total Project Cost Disadv % Green Type GPR Related PIF #'s 129 9 20 15752 Graford TX0104752 730 The wastewater treatment plant has multiple violations as a result of the inflow and infiltration caused by defective manholes.
 Violations include multiple failures to meet the limit for one or more permit parameters as well as failure to maintain compliance with the TCEQ permitted effluent limits.
 The proposed project consists of making improvements to the collection system to reduce inflow and infiltration (I/I).
-The existing manholes are old and deteriorated and need to be replaced.
-PDC \$356,600.00 Yes-BC \$369,600.00 130 20 15840 Strawn 759 The City's WWTP is experiencing high influent flows due to the inflow/infiltration of water into the distribution system due to deteriorated lines, manholes, and rainfall into one of the lift station.
+The existing manholes are of and deteriorated and need to be replaced.
+PDC \$356,600.00 70% Yes-BC \$369,600.00 130 0 20 ) 15840 Strawn 759 The City's WWTP is experiencing high influent flows due to the inflow/infiltration of water into the distribution system due to deteriorated lines, manholes, and rainfall into one of the lift station.
 The smoke test, replacement of manholes, and lift station awning will aid in reducing the amount of inflow/infiltration into the distribution system.
 The proposed generator at one of the lift station is for the purposes of meeting TCEQ requirements in TAC Chapter 217 RULE 217.36 Emergency Power Requirements.
-The fence around one of the lift stations is for the purposes of meeting TCEQ requirements in TAC Chapter 217 Rule 217.328 Wastewater Treatment Facility Access Control.
-The lighting and winch at the WWTP is for the purposes of meeting TCEQ requirements in TAC Chapter 217 RULE 217.323 Hazardous Operation and Maintenance since during low visibility operations/maintenance there is no existing lighting to allow the operators to safely operate and maintain the WWTP.
+The fence around one of the lift stations is for the purposes of meeting TCEQ requirements in TAC Chapter 217 RULE 217.328 Wastewater Treatment Facility Access Control.
+The lighting and winch at the WWTP is for the purposes of meeting TCEQ requirements in TAC Chapter 217 RULE 217.328 Hazardous Operation and Maintenance since during low visibility operations/maintenance there is no existing lighting to allow the operators to safely operate and maintain the WWTP.
 The City of Strawn proposes to perform wastewater system improvements.
-These improvements include the replacement of existing manholes that are severely deteriorated, smoke testing the wastewater distribution lines to check for leaks and broken pipes as to solve current inflow/infiltration issues due to the broken pipes, furnishing and installing an awning at one of the lift station as to prevent infiltration from heavy rainfall, furnishing and installing a generator at one of the lift stations to provide power in the case of a power outage and meet TCEQ Emergency Power Requirements (Rule 217.326), furnish and install a fence around one of the lift stations to meet TCEQ requirements (Rule 217.328), furnish and install a new wastewater influent flow meter at the head of the wastewater treatment plant, furnish and install lighting at the wastewater treatment plant to allow visibility during low light operations, and furnish and install a winch at the WWTP.
-PADC \$457,000.00 70% 131 20 Sewer lines and manholes need to be replaced to avoid the possibility of sewer system leaks eventually reaching the water table.
+These improvements include the replacement of existing manholes that are severely deteriorated, smoke testing the wastewater distribution lines to check for leaks and broken pipes as to solve current inflow/infiltration issues due to the broken pipes, furnishing and installing an awning at one of the lift stations to provide power in the case of a power outage and meet TCEQ Emergency Power Requirements (Rule 217.328), furnish and install a new wastewate influent flow meter at the head of the wastewater treatment plant, furnish and install lighting at the wastewater treatment plant to allow visibility during low light operations, and furnish and install a winch at the WWTP.
+CWT PADC \$457,000.00 70% 13 1 20 15749 Glidden FWSD # 1 875 Sewer lines and manholes need to be replaced to avoid the possibility of sewer system leaks eventually reaching the water table.
 Replace 8,880 Ft. of 6" and 13,600 Ft. of 8" aging and deteriorating clay sewer pipes with 8" and 10" PVC piping using the busting method, add nine (9) new manholes where existing manholes are further than 500 Ft. apart, and reconnecting 173 existing customers to the new lines.
-DC \$2,657,196.00 70% Yes-BC \$1,780,140.00 132 20 15762 Groveton TX0076104 918 Multiple old and deteriorating gravity sewer lines are failing and contributing to high I&I at the existing Wastewater Treatment Plant (WWTP).
-In addition, the existing ponds at the WWTP are ir need of rehabilitation including the removal of existing sludge by physical dredging or biological dredging depending on the recommendation of the EFR.
+DC \$2,657,196.00 70% Yes-BC \$1,780,140.00 132 2 20 15762 Groveton TX0076104 918 Multiple old and deteriorating gravity sewer lines are failing and contributing to high I&I at the existing Wastewater Treatment Plant (WWTP).
+In addition, the existing ponds at the WWTP are in need of rehabilitation including the removal of existing sludge by physical dredging or biological dredging depending on the recommendation of the EFR.
 Replacement of existing small diameter gravity sewer mains and rehabilitation of the existing WWTP ponds, including the removal of all sludge.
 CWT PDC \$2,978,000.00 70%